Guide Drink

 • 22

-One of the best things about the Sydney restaurant is that it’s BYO, so head on over to one pf the nearby Red Bottle outposts beforehand and grab a couple of long necks or a bottle of hearty red and give in to the excesses of Chinatown.
+One of the best things about this always-buzzing spot is that it’s BYO, so head on over to one of the nearby Red Bottle outposts beforehand and grab a couple of long necks or a bottle of hearty red and give in to the excesses of Chinatown.

 Image: Trent van der Jagt